tcartwright/tcdbtools/README.md

 ### ADO Wrappers

 * [New-DBSqlConnection](/docs/New-DBSqlConnection.md) : Creates a SqlConnection.
-* Invoke-DBDataTableQuery : Executes the query, and returns a DataTable of the results.
+* <span style="color:MediumAquaMarine">Invoke-DBDataTableQuery</span> : Executes the query, and returns a DataTable of the results.
-* Invoke-DBScalarQuery : Executes the query, and returns the first column of the first row in the result set returned by the query.
+* <span style="color:MediumAquaMarine">Invoke-DBScalarQuery</span> : Executes the query, and returns the first column of the first row in the result set returned by the query.
 Additional columns or rows are ignored.
-* Invoke-DBNonQuery : Executes a Transact-SQL statement against the connection and returns the number of rows affected.
+* <span style="color:MediumAquaMarine">Invoke-DBNonQuery</span> : Executes a Transact-SQL statement against the connection and returns the number of rows affected.
-* Invoke-DBReaderQuery : Sends the CommandText to the Connection and builds a SqlDataReader.
+* <span style="color:MediumAquaMarine">Invoke-DBReaderQuery</span> : Sends the CommandText to the Connection and builds a SqlDataReader.
-* Invoke-DBDataSetQuery : Executes a Transact-SQL statement against the connection and returns a DataSet containing a DataTable for each result set returned.
+* <span style="color:MediumAquaMarine">Invoke-DBDataSetQuery</span> : Executes a Transact-SQL statement against the connection and returns a DataSet containing a DataTable for each result set returned.
-* New-DBSqlParameter : Creates a new instance of a SqlParameter object.
+* <span style="color:MediumAquaMarine">New-DBSqlParameter</span> : Creates a new instance of a SqlParameter object.
 * [Get-DBInClauseParams](/docs/Get-DBInClauseParams.md) : Can be used to create a set of parameters that can be used with an IN clause.
 * [Get-DBInClauseString](/docs/Get-DBInClauseString.md) : Creates the string representation of the parameters that can be used with an IN clause.

 ### Additional Miscellaneous Functions

-* Write-InformationColorized : Writes to the information stream, but applies colors of your choice.
+* <span style="color:MediumAquaMarine">Write-InformationColorized</span> : Writes to the information stream, but applies colors of your choice.
 Similar to Write-Host.
-* ConvertTo-Markdown : Converts an array of objects to a markdown string.
+* <span style="color:MediumAquaMarine">ConvertTo-Markdown</span> : Converts an array of objects to a markdown string.
-* Invoke-Telnet : Allows for telnet connections, and telnet commands to be sent to a server.
+* <span style="color:MediumAquaMarine">Invoke-Telnet</span> : Allows for telnet connections, and telnet commands to be sent to a server.
 Can be used to test sql server connectivity.
-* ConvertFrom-DataRows : Converts an array of DataRows to normal PS objects removing ado properties
+* <span style="color:MediumAquaMarine">ConvertFrom-DataRows</span> : Converts an array of DataRows to normal PS objects removing ado properties
-* ConvertFrom-DataTable : Converts a DataTable to normal PS objects removing ado properties
+* <span style="color:MediumAquaMarine">ConvertFrom-DataTable</span> : Converts a DataTable to normal PS objects removing ado properties

 [def]: https://www.powershellgallery.com/packages/tcdbtools